 While rare, infection is always a possibility with any surgery.
 Your surgical team and your postpartum care team will follow rigorous health and safety protocols from start to finish to help minimize any risk.
 But it will also be important for you to closely follow wound care instructions while you heal at home.

 Other risks can include allergic or other negative reactions to anesthesia, blood loss, blood clots and accidental injury of you or your baby.

-Whether you give birth vaginally or by C-section, your body will have done an incredible thing.
+Whether you give birth vaginally or by Cesarean section, your body will have done an incredible thing.
 You’re going to be tired, sore and maybe even a little anxious.
 But it’s going to be okay.

-When it comes to recovering from a C-section, the healing timeline is a bit longer than a vaginal birth because you just had a major surgery.
+When it comes to C-section recovery, the healing timeline is a bit longer than a vaginal birth because you just had a major surgery.
 This usually means a couple more days in the hospital and a couple more weeks at home before returning to normal activities, when compared to an average vaginal delivery.

 Getting enough sleep and doing some light walking every day will help your recovery progress and help prevent post-C-section complications.
 Be gentle with yourself, and plan to take things slow.
 You’ll be given plenty of instructions and tips for recovering from your C-section before you go home.